CRCHUM-Epilepsy-Group/emfit-logging/README.md

 ![Close the case.](/.github/images/connection/step-3.jpg)
 4. Connect the other end of the connector to the X2 port on the Emfit control unit.
 ![Connect the other end of the connector to the X2 port on the Emfit control unit.](/.github/images/connection/step-4.jpg)
-5. Don't forget to plug the power supply to the power port of the Raspberry Pi!
+5. Don't forget to plug the power supply to the USB C power port of the Raspberry Pi!
 It should boot automatically after being powered on.

 ### Making Connectors
 The CRCHUM Epilepsy Group should have around 10 cables already made for this specific purpose.